 However, if you have just started and need something more simple, then you should instead give ClickUp’s Hiring Checklist a shot.
 It will work well for beginners and has enough customizations in it to breeze through basic hiring processes.

 Whether it is international hiring or domestic hiring, HR managers have multiple roles to fulfill.
+From writing job descriptions to getting on interviews, choosing candidates, and writing endless chains of emails—it can seem endless.

+Candidates struggle with less-than-ideal hiring processes, too.
 54% of candidates abandon the recruitment process midway because of poor communication from the hiring manager.
 This can be especially tough for companies looking to hire global talent.

-This is where project management software like ClickUp can prove invaluable in your hiring process.
+Project management software like ClickUp can prove invaluable in your hiring process.
 HR teams use it to track candidates, manage deadlines, schedule interviews, and collaborate with other decision-makers.

 Additionally, with ClickUp Brain, they get AI-powered insights that let them create detailed reports and analytics—all of which lead to better data-driven decisions.
+Are you ready to change the way you hire talent?

 Sign up on ClickUp for free and experience the future of recruitment.